lsy3/clinical-notes-diagnosis-dl-nlp/README.md

 * report: latex source for this study's paper

 ### General Pipeline
+1. (optional) cleaned NOTEEVENTS.csv using postgresql. imported NOTEEVENTS.csv by modifying [mimic iii github](https://github.com/MIT-LCP/mimic-code) and using the commands "select regexp_replace(field, E'[\\n\\r]+', ' ', 'g' )". the cleaned version (NOTEEVENTS-2.csv) can be downloaded in the google drive mentioned in "Environment Setup (local)"
 1. run preprocess.ipynb to produce DATA_HADM and DATA_HADM_CLEANED.
 1. run describe_icd9code.ipynb and describe_icd9category.ipynb to produce the descriptive statistics.
 1. run feature_extraction_seq.ipynb and feature_extraction_nonseq.ipynb to produce the input features for the machine learning and deep learning classifiers.